erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ### Short Description

-A performance optimization technique that stores frequently accessed data in fast storage to reduce access time.
+A performance optimization technique that stores frequently accessed data in fast storage to reduce access time and system load.
+Solves problems like slow database queries, expensive computations, and API rate limits.
+Example: Storing product details in Redis cache to serve 1000x faster than database queries.
+Works by checking cache first, returning cached data if available, otherwise fetching from source and storing in cache.

 **Key Characteristics:**
 - **Time Complexity**: Varies